aniruud/IMLup/README.md

 logprob_parallel.py -  Function which calculates the logprob value of a given set of parameters after comparison with observations

 MCMC_parallelized.py - Carries out the MCMC simulation to sample the parameter space.
 Gives sampler.pickle as output

+The most recent copy of the thesis is also present